Seek Returns logo

 Min

-CVS’s P/B Ratio of 1.11 is in the lower quartile for the Medical - Healthcare Plans industry.
+CVS’s P/B Ratio of 1.13 is in the lower quartile for the Health Care Providers & Services industry.
 From a value investing perspective, this is favorable, as it suggests the stock is trading at a discount to its net asset value and may offer a greater margin of safety.

-A vs. CVS: A comparison of their P/B Ratio against their respective Medical - Diagnostics & Research and Medical - Healthcare Plans industry benchmarks.
+A vs. CVS: A comparison of their Price-to-Book Ratio (MRQ) against their respective Life Sciences Tools & Services and Health Care Providers & Services industry benchmarks.

 Valuation at a Glance